Gini Dietrich is the founder and chief executive officer of Arment Dietrich, Inc

 Joe holds an Honours B.A. and an M.A. in political science, both from the University of Waterloo.
 He completed Ph.D. course work in political science and public administration at Carleton University.

-Martin Waxman, APR, is a social media and communications strategist, principal of Martin Waxman Commmunications, senior counselor at Thornley Fallis Communications and co-founder of three PR agencies.
-He has worked in communications and PR for 25 years, and specializes in social media, consumer marketing, product launches, corporate and internal communications, b2b and entertainment.
+Martin Waxman is a digital, social media and communications strategist, executive vice president of Thornley Fallis and co-founder of three PR agencies.
+He has worked in communications and PR for 25 years, and specializes in social and digital media, social media training, consumer marketing, product launches, corporate and internal communications, reputation management and entertainment.

 About Inside PR’s Creators – Shows 1 to 200: